enesozeren/lmu-mlops-project/reports/README.md

 ### Question 17 (ENES)

 > **List all the GCP services that you made use of in your project and shortly explain what each service does?**
 >
-> Recommended answer length: 50-200 words.
->
-> Example:
-> *We used the following two services: Engine and Bucket.
-Engine is used for... and Bucket is used for...*
->
 > Answer: We have used the following GCP services: Bucket, Artifact Storage, Build, Run, Compute Engine, Vertex AI.
 > - GCP Bucket: for storing data and model weights (with DVC)